hadenlabs/Spoons/docs/contributing.md

 # How To Contribute

-Contributions to spoons are welcome.
+Contributions to Spoons are welcome.

 Feel free to use all of the contribution options:

-- Contribute to spoons repositories on [GitHub](https://github.com/hadenlabs/spoons).
+- Contribute to Spoons repositories on [GitHub](https://github.com/hadenlabs/Spoons).
 See [Git flow](./contribute/github-flow.md).

 ## Getting Started